pegasus-isi/pegasus/doc/sphinx/user-guide/data-transfers.rst

    worker node.

-4. The compute Job writes out output data to the local directory on the worker node using Posix IO
+4. The compute Job writes out output data to the local directory on the worker node using Posix I/O.

 5. When the compute job finishes, Condor transfers the output data for the job from the local execution directory on the worker node to the